Qigong taster session

 Woman participating in a Seated Qi Gong session

-Monday 24 March at 10:15 – 11am or watch the recording
+Monday 10 November at 10:15am or watch the recording

-Qigong is an ancient Chinese practice, developed to enhance health and wellbeing through focused movement and breath.
+Join us for a free, special online qigong taster session designed to support people living with multiple sclerosis (MS).
+Qigong is an ancient Chinese practice, developed to enhance health and well-being through focused movement and breath.
 With both physical and meditative components, qigong places a strong emphasis on slow, flowing movements, breathwork, and relaxation, making it an excellent practice for improving balance, mobility, and energy levels while reducing stress.

 Regular practice of qigong may help you